 Reference: Cree Licensing Overview

 More About LED Emitters:

 The LED emitters utilize certain compounds to provide the essential light energy required.

 For example and only for a second I will get too scientific, the infrared emitter uses Gallium arsenide (GaAs) and/or Aluminium gallium arsenide (AlGaAs) for its semiconductor material while Blue (460 nm) uses Zinc selenide (ZnSe), Indium gallium nitride (InGaN), Silicon carbide (SiC), and/or Silicon (Si).

-Having certain colors dialed in are important and which is why I want to note that this is just one of the reasons manual adjustable emitters are a bad idea.
+Having certain colors dialed in are important and is why I want to note, this is just one of the reasons manual adjustable emitters are a bad idea.

-One way to think of the high end LED Fixtures (not low end LEDs which have more in common with an LED flashlight) is that these are computers that emit light placed over your aquarium.
-This is why certain care should also be provided.
+One way to think of the high end LED fixtures (not low end LEDs, which have more in common with an LED flashlight) is these are computers which emit light placed over the aquarium.

 (See Proper LED Ventilation later in this article).